 For a thorough understanding of K-levels, please see the Amputee Coalition’s web page on this topic.

-The Linx does not offer user software.
+The Linx does not offer software for the end-users.
 It does, however, offer configuration software for prosthetists (the Linx Programming App).

 User-controlled settings, such as switching to the cycling mode, are activated by pushing a button on the device.